containers/space-grade-linux/README.md

    2.2.
 [Domain Network Information](#domain-network-information)
    2.3.
 [Connecting via SSH to the Virtual Machine](#connecting-via-ssh-to-the-virtual-machine)

+## About
+### Space Grade Linux Description

+**Space Grade Linux** is an advanced Linux-based operating system designed to meet the rigorous demands of aerospace, satellite, and other high-reliability environments.
+It integrates cutting-edge technologies and robust security features to ensure dependable performance in harsh and mission-critical scenarios.
+Built with an emphasis on modularity, flexibility, and compliance with industry standards, Space Grade Linux is tailored for applications requiring fault tolerance, low latency, and real-time capabilities.

+Key features include:

+1. **Hardened Security**: Implements robust security mechanisms, including SELinux, mandatory access controls, and containerized workloads to protect against vulnerabilities and ensure data integrity.

+2. **Real-Time Capabilities**: Optimized kernel configurations enable deterministic real-time processing, vital for controlling spacecraft systems, satellite communications, and aerospace-grade robotics.

+3. **Lightweight Design**: Minimalist yet scalable, Space Grade Linux operates efficiently on resource-constrained devices while offering adaptability for high-performance hardware.

+4. **Virtualization Support**: Provides extensive support for virtualization technologies, enabling the simulation and deployment of multiple isolated environments for testing and operations.

+5. **Containerized Workflows**: Leverages containerization tools such as Podman for secure and efficient deployment of modular applications, supporting rapid updates and rollbacks.

+6. **Resilience and Fault Tolerance**: Equipped with monitoring, logging, and recovery mechanisms to ensure continued operation in the event of hardware or software failures.

+7. **Standards Compliance**: Adheres to open-source standards and industry protocols, fostering interoperability with aerospace and automotive ecosystems.

+Space Grade Linux empowers engineers, researchers, and organizations to build reliable, scalable, and secure systems for use in space exploration, defense, and aerospace industries.
+Its robust feature set and adaptability make it an ideal choice for applications ranging from satellite payload management to unmanned aerial vehicles and beyond.

 ## Building the space distro

 ### Ensure the image base is fetched